wanghaisheng/responsive-landing-page-starter/content/blog/en/add-2fa-to-your-application-with-the-verify-api-and-golang-sdk.md

 ## What next?

-Hopefully you've seen how easy it is to use the Verify API and Go SDK to enable two-factor authentication in your apps.
+Hopefully, you've seen how easy it is to use the Verify API and Go SDK to enable two-factor authentication in your apps.
 In fact, the whole verification process only required a few lines of code!
 The bulk of the work here was creating and managing the UI.

-If you want to improve this demo, a couple of ideas occur to me.
+**Note**: If you didn't manage to follow along, you can find the [full source code for this tutorial](https://github.com/nexmo-community/go-verify-example/) on GitHub.

+Think this demo could use some improvements?
+I agree!
+These are the ones that occur to me:

-My first concern is the not-so-graceful exit when the user enters the wrong code.
-You could redirect the user to the enter code page and simultaneously [check the progress of the request](https://developer.nexmo.com/api/verify#verifySearch), maybe even [cancelling an in-progress request](https://developer.nexmo.com/api/verify#verifyControl) after two many failed attempts.
+* **The not-so-graceful exit when the user enters the wrong code**.
+Instead, you could redirect the user to the enter code page and simultaneously [check the progress of the request](https://developer.nexmo.com/api/verify#verifySearch), maybe even [cancelling an in-progress request](https://developer.nexmo.com/api/verify#verifyControl) after two many failed attempts.

-Secondly, you could make the format in which users are required to enter their phone numbers a lot easier.
+* **The format in which users are required to enter their phone numbers**.
 The Vonage APIs expect phone numbers to be in [E.164 format](https://developer.nexmo.com/concepts/guides/glossary#e-164-format), but there's no reason why you should inflict that on your users!
 You could have them enter their local number and country from a drop-down list and use the [Vonage Number Insight API](https://developer.nexmo.com/number-insight/code-snippets/number-insight-basic) to convert it into the right format.
 That would also provide a handy check that the number the user entered is a legitimate one.

 We hope you're as excited about our new Go SDK as we are.
 To find out more about it, and the Verify API, check out the following resources: